datahub-project/datahub/metadata-ingestion/README.md

     host_port: localhost:5432
     database: dbname
     service_name: svc # omit database if using this option
+    include_views: True # whether to include views, defaults to True
     # table_pattern/schema_pattern is same as above
     # options is same as above
 ```